 The relevant mathematical formulae will be provided for students for both papers.
 Students are also allowed to use calculators for both papers.
 For the list of approved calculators, do refer to this link.

 As for the syllabus, the topics tested for O-level E-Math are as follow:

 Number and Algebra: Numbers and their operations, Ratio and proportion, Percentage, Rate and speed, Algebraic expressions and formulae, Functions and graphs, Equations and inequalities, Set language and notation, Matrices, Problems in real-world contexts

-Geometry and Measurement: Angles, triangles and polygons, Congruence and similarity, Properties of circles, Pythagoras’ theorem and trigonometry, Mensuration, Coordinate geometry, Vectors in two dimensions, Problems in real-world contexts
+Geometry and Measurement: Angles, triangles and polygons, Congruence and similarity, Properties of circles, Pythagoras’ theorem and trigonometry, Mensuration, Coordinate geometry, Vectors in two dimensions, Problems in real-world contexts, Statistics and Probability